 Wood ramps are built in place and most use 2×6 decking with a 2×6 handrail.
 A few wood ramps are built with plywood, but expect the plywood to deteriorate in 1-2 years.
 The decking should be installed across the ramp, not down the ramp, as the edges of the wood provide a non-slip surface.
 If the decking is installed running down the ramp, it can become very slippery.
 Trex or manufactured materials can also be very slippery especially when dew, rain, or snow makes the ramp wet.

-Wood ramps are built in place and usually have posts that attached to 3 foot deep concrete pillars so the ramp will not sag or shift.
+Wood wheelchair ramps usually have posts that are attached to 3 foot deep concrete pillars or tubes so the ramp will not sag or shift between weather seasons.
 Unfortunately, once built, this ramp is very difficult to modify if you need to add ramp, or move the ramp.
-Wood ramps cost between $70 to $100 a linear foot and can be more expensive depending on the handrail and the materials used.
-Also, when you include the cost of staining or painting the ramp, a wood ramp is about the same price as a modular ramp.
+Also, staining or painting the ramp adds to the total price as routine maintenance is required.

 Concrete Wheelchair Ramps*

 Concrete ramps are very flexible because they are custom built to fit the space.
-The surface is non slip and very durable as well as good looking.
+The surface is non-slip, very durable & aesthetically pleasing.
 However, be careful, as concrete ramps get very heavy as they get bigger, and a concrete ramp over 15 feet long can shift and sag over the first year or two.
-Concrete ramps are usually the most expensive, and adding handrail or curbs are very important so that you don’t fall off the ramp.
-Concrete ramps cost between $100-$150 per linear foot depending on the options.
+Concrete wheelchair ramps are usually the most expensive type of wheelchair ramp, and adding steel handrail or curbs are very important so that you don’t roll off the ramp in on wheels.

-Here is a reference guide for installation options, timeframes, and requirements.
-It is important to note that threshold ramps, portable ramps, and modular aluminum ramps can be installed without a building permit because they are not considered a permanent structure.
+Below is a reference guide for installation options, timeframes, and requirements for the wheelchair ramp types outlined above.
+It is important to note that threshold ramps, portable ramps, and modular aluminum ramps can typically be installed without a building permit because they are not considered a permanent structure.
 That means that they can be installed in a few days compared to weeks.
-However, wood and concrete ramps are considered permanent structures and your city or state building department will require permits and inspections.
+Wood and concrete ramps on the other hand, are considered permanent structures and your city or state building department will require permits and inspections.
 This means that the entire process can take 3-6 weeks.
-Sometimes a wood or concrete ramp under 18 feet long can be constructed without a permit, but make sure to check with your local area building department.

 Wheelchair Ramp Benefits

-Wheelchair ramps provide a safe and accessible way for people with mobility impairments to enter and exit a home.
+Wheelchair ramps provide an accessible and safer way for people with mobility impairments to enter and exit a home.
 They provide numerous benefits and we'll discuss the many advantages of installing a wheelchair ramp:

 - Independence: One of the top reasons that people choose to install a wheelchair ramp is to regain their independence at home.
 A person’s independence becomes limited when they no longer feel comfortable maneuvering steps.
 Handicap ramps can make entering and leaving a home easy and safe, and can help overcome trip hazards like the threshold of sliding glass doors or that one step between a kitchen and living area.

-- Peace of Mind: Your family will have peace of mind knowing that the risk of an injury on steps has been greatly reduced.
+- Peace of Mind: Your family will have peace of mind knowing that the risk of a fall at home has been greatly reduced.

 - Cost-Effective Solution & You Can Stay in Your Home: When comparing the price of a wheelchair ramp to the monthly cost of independent senior living community or assisted living facility, a ramp is by far a more cost-effective solution.
 According to assistedliving.org the average monthly cost of a senior independent living community ranges between $1,500-$4000, and it's even higher for an assisted living facility, ranging between $3,500-$10,500.
 A ramp will have already paid for itself in a few months, and allow for you to stay in the home and community that you've come to know and love.